Mightyall/Mightyall.github.io/_pages/about.md

 Summer School,Tele-Robot & Deep-Learning;
 Advisor: [Prof. SOO Yuen Jien](https://www.comp.nus.edu.sg/~sooyj/);
 Research experience:
-* Used Raspberry Pi and Arduino commuting each other, together controlling the tele-robot
+* Used Raspberry Pi and Arduino communicating each other, together controlling the tele-robot
 * Implemented the SLAM into the tele-robot to achieve mapping ability
-* Trained nueral network for tele-robot to recognize the barriers in the way
+* Trained neural network for tele-robot to recognize the barriers in the way

 Teaching
 ======
 * **EN.520.651 Random Signal Analysis**
-  TA, Fall 2024, Johns Hopkins University
+  Teaching Assistant, Fall 2024, Johns Hopkins University